dzbeck/multiscanner/docs/use/use-analysis-mods.rst

 Analysis Modules
 ================

-The analysis modules currently available in MultiScanner are listed below.
+The analysis modules currently available in MultiScanner are listed by catagory below.

 .. tabularcolumns:: |p{4cm}|p{11cm}|